bjdash/apic-cli/README.md

 `-h, --help`  : output usage information

-Example: `apic-cli run ".\example\ToDo demo.suit.apic" -e ".\example\APIC Todo demo-env.env.apic" -r cli,junit -d`
+Example: `apic run ".\example\ToDo demo.suit.apic" -e ".\example\APIC Todo demo-env.env.apic" -r cli,junit -d`

 ### With node js
 If you want to use it with a node js application add it to your project by running